ungoldman/npm-maintainer-dash/README.md

 list a user's npm packages sorted by monthly downloads

-very experimental proof of concept, not be relied upon even a little bit
+very experimental proof of concept, not to be relied upon even a little bit

 was working fine until I hit the rate limit :X